Frequently Asked Questions

 Where does your money come from?

 Book Aid International receives no government funding and we are entirely dependent on voluntary donations to continue our work.
 Just over half of our income comes from individuals, many of whom are members of our Reverse Book Club.
 The rest of our income comes from trusts, corporate donors, our major donor programme and community fundraising.
-We have a wonderful and loyal network of supporters and we simply could not continue our work to support libraries, learning and literacy in sub-Saharan Africa without them.
+We have a wonderful and loyal network of supporters and we simply could not continue our work without them.
+Find out how you can support our work

 Why are the books you send in English?